The Lord of the Rings: The War of the Rohirrim: Voice cast

-Additionally, the film's voice cast includes Yazdan Qafouri and Benjamin Wainwright as Helm's sons Hama and Haleth, respectively; Shaun Dooley as Wulf's father Freca, a Dunlending lord with Rohirric blood who attempts to claim the throne; Michael Wildman as General Targg; Jude Akuwudike as Lord Thorne; Bilal Hasna as Lief; and Janine Duvitski as Old Pennicruik.
+Additionally, the voice cast includes Yazdan Qafouri and Benjamin Wainwright as Helm's sons Hama and Haleth, respectively; Shaun Dooley as Wulf's father Freca, a Dunlending lord with Rohirric blood who attempts to claim the throne; Michael Wildman as General Targg; Jude Akuwudike as Lord Thorne; Bilal Hasna as Lief; and Janine Duvitski as Old Pennicruik.
 An archival recording of Christopher Lee was used for the voice of Saruman.
 Billy Boyd and Dominic Monaghan, who respectively played Pippin Took and Merry Brandybuck in the Lord of the Rings film trilogy, provided the voices for the Orcs Shank and Wrot.

 Production

 Development

 In June 2021, during 20th anniversary celebrations for the beginning of Peter Jackson's The Lord of the Rings film trilogy (2001–2003), film studio New Line Cinema announced that it was fast-tracking development of an anime prequel film with Warner Bros.
 Animation.
 This was intended to prevent New Line from losing the film adaptation rights for J. R. R. Tolkien's The Hobbit (1937) and The Lord of the Rings (1954–55) novels.
 The new film, titled The Lord of the Rings: The War of the Rohirrim, was being directed by Kenji Kamiyama and produced by Joseph Chou, both returning from Warner Bros.' anime television series Blade Runner: Black Lotus (2021–22).
 It is connected to the film trilogy's continuity, and co-writer Philippa Boyens returned from those films as a consultant and producer.
 She said an animated expansion of the franchise had been discussed for years before they settled on making an anime film.
 Jason DeMarco, Warner Bros.' senior vice president of anime, was also producing the film.
 Jackson and the film trilogy's other co-writer, Fran Walsh, were not officially involved, but Boyens used them as a sounding board for ideas, and they were being credited as executive producers by June 2024.
 Other executive producers include Sam Register, Carolyn Blackwood, and Toby Emmerich.